Project-MONAI/tutorials/self_supervised_pretraining/README.md

 the pre-trained weights generated from the first script and performs fine-tuning on a fully supervised task.

-The tutorial also provides a multi-GPU version of the SSL training, the code to run multi-gpu SSL can be found in `multi_gpu` directory.
+The tutorial also provides a multi-GPU version of the SSL training.
+Code to run multi-gpu SSL can be found in `multi_gpu` directory.
 Detailed instructions on how to run it can be found section 6.